Jagadeeshpuli/Git/README.md

 # Remote Git
-Hi this is main barnch
+Hi, this is main branch.